text-machine-teaching/uml_nlp_class_2022/docs/usage.md

 However, do not update either of `make.bat`, `index.rst`, `history.rst`, `conf.py` or `Makefile` without knowing how Sphinx works and what you are actually doing.

+Also, please check you changes before the commit using "Preview changes" button on GitHub.
+Markdown is easy, but it can be tricky sometimes.

 ### Including images

 If you want to include an image to a wiki page, use